The point of it

 Copy, Move, Show, Keep

 When the search finishes you can press Move to filter duplicates to a moved sub-folder.
 Use the Restore any moved button to go through all the set, putting any moved back where they belong.
+(You may have to close the Corpus Checker first.)

 Right-clicking the display of duplicate files gives these options: